-Under normal driving conditions automatic transmission fluid should be changed every 30,000 miles (48,000 km) or 21,000 miles (34,000 km) if under severe duty conditions.
-However, if the transmission is not working properly, for instance, the transmission may slip or shift slowly, or you may notice some sign of fluid leakage, the fluid level should be checked.
+Your vehicle does not use up transmisison fluid.
+However it is recommended that you check the transmission fluid at least twice a year.
+If the transmission is not working properly - for instance, the transmission may slip or shift slowly, or if you notice some sign of fluid leakage - the fluid level should be checked.

-NOTE: Except E4OD transmission, there is no 30,000 mile (48,000 km) sheduled transmission fluid change requirement.
+NOTE: For E4OD transmissions, there is no 30,000 mile (48,000 km) sheduled transmission fluid change requirement.